xcat2/confluent-docs/docs/configureconfluent.md

 	confetty create /nodes/n1 groups=rack1,compute

 At which point, `n1` has location and IMM address configured just by virtue of the nodes it was assigned to.
+Note that membership in the `everything` group is automatic, even if not listed in the groups for a node to be in, it will nevertheless land in that group.